XianHain/christianhain.com/src/views/cv.md

     </div>
     <div class="cv-story cv-story--margin">
       <p>After a successful career of developing <abbr title="business to consumer">B2C</abbr> websites, the next step was to try my hand at <abbr title="business to business">B2B</abbr> <abbr title="software as a service">SaaS</abbr>.</p>
-      <p>Following the CTO and TPM I worked with at Amazon, I joined FinQuery (LeaseQuery at the time) and helped the company develop their lease-accounting software.
+      <p>Following the <abbr title="Chief Technical Officer">CTO</abbr> and <abbr title="Technical Program Manager">TPM</abbr> I worked with at Amazon, I joined FinQuery (LeaseQuery at the time) and helped the company develop their lease-accounting software.
 It's not the most glamorous product to work on, but neither were <a href="#smartvent" title="jump to Smart Product Innovations, Inc.">flood vents</a> when I started my career.
-Nevertheless, I was able to work with a talented UX team to bring beauty to the product in a way that would make Steve Jobs proud.</p>
+Nevertheless, I was able to work with a talented <abbr title="User Experience">UX</abbr> team to bring beauty to the product in a way that would make Steve Jobs proud.</p>
-      <p>My main goal was to transform a hodgepodge of UIs into a unified platform and my secondary goal was to bring structure to development teams, increasing both the developer experience and quality of the product.
+      <p>My main goal was to transform a hodgepodge of <abbr title="User Interfaces">UIs</abbr> into a unified platform and my secondary goal was to bring structure to development teams, increasing both the developer experience and quality of the product.
 During my time so far, I've been able to mentor several engineers, influence the direction of the product, and add structure to the day-to-day activities of multiple teams.
 The efforts have paid off as the company <a rel="nofollow" href="https://finquery.com/press-releases/finquery-announces-majority-growth-investment-from-ta-associates/" title="FinQuery Announces Majority Growth Investment from TA Associates" target="_blank">received a majority-growth investment from TA Associates</a> and has a solid foundation to continue to build from.</p>
     </div>

     <h3 class="cv-section-header cv-section-header--margin">Brought enterprise practices to startup minds</h3>
     <ol class="cv-list">
-      <li>Reported directly to a company co-founder/lead architect until the company was acquired</li>
+      <li>Reported directly to a company co-founder (the Lead Architect) until the company was acquired</li>
-      <li>Co-hosted Scrum workshops and trainings</li>
+      <li>Co-hosted Scrum workshops and trainings with <abbr title="Chief Technical Officer">CTO</abbr>, <abbr title="Technical Program Manager">TPM</abbr>, and <abbr title="Vice President">VP</abbr> of Infrastructure</li>
       <li>Coached Lead Product Owner on how to write meaningful work tickets with reasonable scope</li>
       <li>Helped shift the mindset of the organization from a "scrappy" corner-cutting approach to a robust, well-tested, "measure-twice, cut once" approach</li>
       <li>Encouraged teams to include edge-cases as part of the initial design</li>